Mineral Wells Reservoir - 2014 Survey Report

-Prepared by Bruce Hysmith and John H. Moczygemba
+Prepared by John H. Moczygemba and Bruce Hysmith

-This is the authors' summary from a 20-page report.
+This is the authors' summary from a 22-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Mineral Wells Reservoir were surveyed in 2010 using an electrofisher and trap nets and in 2011 using gill nets.
-Habitat was surveyed in 2010.
+Fish populations in Mineral Wells Reservoir were surveyed in 2014 using electrofishing and trap netting.
+Habitat, vegetation, and angler access were surveyed in 2014.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Mineral Wells Reservoir, a 440-acre impoundment located on Rock Creek in Parker County, was constructed in 1920 by the U.S. Army and is situated at the east edge of Mineral Wells.
-After drought levels in 2009 when the lake was 4 feet low, water level remained near conservation elevation (863 feet above mean sea level) in 2010 and 2011.
-Most recently, water level was one foot below conservation elevation.
+Since 2012 water level has declined from conservation elevation (863 feet above mean sea level) until late April 2015, when the lake flowed over the spillway.
 Mineral Wells Reservoir has moderate primary productivity.
 Habitat features consisted mainly of rocky shoreline and native emergent vegetation, especially along the shoreline.
-There was some standing timber.

-- Prey species: Electrofishing catch rate of gizzard shad was a little below average with adequate numbers seven inches and smaller.
-However, electrofishing catch rate of threadfin shad was the highest on record.
-Electrofishing catch rate of bluegill was the highest since 1998 and consisted mostly of four-inch and smaller fish.
-Longear sunfish had the highest electrofishing catch rates on record and provided predominantly four-inch and smaller fish as forage.
-The prey base for Mineral Wells Reservoir in 2010 was in very good shape.
+- Prey species: Electrofishing catch rate of Gizzard Shad was the highest since 1992 with an abundance of fish seven inches and smaller.
+The electrofishing catch rate of Threadfin Shad was the highest on record.
+Electrofishing catch rate of Bluegill was below average but the population still consisted mostly fish <4 inches.
+The prey base for Mineral Wells Reservoir in 2014 was once again robust.

 - Inform the Lake Mineral Wells State Park personnel about new exotic species threats to Texas waters, and work with them to display appropriate signage, educate constituents, and understand appropriate enforcement actions.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-1 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-5 Inland Fisheries Division Monitoring and Management Program